-Empowering your retail associates to use their personal devices as workplace tools is key to unlocking stellar customer service, valuable employee feedback, increased engagement, and more.
+Empowering your staff to use their personal devices as workplace tools is key to unlocking stellar customer service, valuable employee feedback, increased engagement, and more.

 The best way to do this?
 Through an effective Bring Your Own Device (BYOD) policy.

 In this webinar we’ll walk you through what you need to know about implementing BYOD.
 First, we'll discuss legal advice on what to consider when implementing BYOD for your stores.
 Then, Jessica Skillings, Director of Customer Success at Nudge Rewards, will outline how to make your BYOD program as successful as it can be.

 - How to successfully implement a BYOD policy

 About Our Speakers

 John Merrell, Labor and Employment Attorney at Ogletree Deakins

 John Merrell is an attorney in the Ogletree Deakins’ Greenville, South Carolina office.
 John represents management in all aspects of labor and employment law, including drafting employee policies and employee relations.
 Practicing law for over a decade, John also has experience representing clients in commercial legislation.

 Jessica Skillings, Director of Customer Success at Nudge Rewards